Welcome to the third installment of the Shades of Green – Disney Resort Comparison Series.

 - Hurricane Hanna’s

 The recreation options vary quite a bit between the two resorts while Shades used to be a Disney Deluxe Resort, the Disney resorts have progressed further since Shades ceased left the fold.

-Shades of Green – Shades of Green has two pools, the Mill Pond pool shaped like the Mickey Mouse icon and has a water slide and kids water play area as well as the Magnolia Pool, which features zero entry walk in access.
-Shades has an arcade (purchased tokens) and free console games and computers furnished by Raytheon.
-There are two lighted tennis courts and the resort sits in the middle of two of Disney’s golf courses.
-The golf clubhouse shares a parking lot with Shades of Green.
-For the little ones there is a jungle gym/play set jungle gym/play set.
+Shades of Green – Shades of Green has two pools, the Mill Pond pool shaped like the Mickey Mouse icon and has a water slide and kids water play area.
+And the Magnolia Pool which is the quiet pool featuring zero entry, walk in access and a hot tub.
+Shades of Green has an arcade.
+There are two lighted tennis courts and the resorts sits in the middle of two of Disney’s golf courses.
+The clubhouse shares a parking lot with Shades of Green.
+For the little ones there is a jungle gym/play set (at the Millpond Pool).

 The Beach Club – Disney Deluxes offer an outstanding range of recreation options.
-Your recreation options include, multiple pools and hot tubs including the very best resort pool on WDW property, Stormalong Bay, which is shared with the Yacht Club Resort (a sprawling, sand bottom, zero entry pool with a pirate ship play area and water slide), bike and surrey bike rentals, boat rentals (motor, pedal, and kayak), fishing, outdoor movies, a playground, and a video arcade.
+Your recreation options include, multiple pools and hot tubs including the very best resort pool on WDW property, Stormalong Bay, which is shared with the Yacht Club Resort, a sprawling, sand bottom, zero entry pool with a pirate ship play area, water slide, with cast member led activities, bike and surrey bike rentals, boat rentals (motor, pedal, and kayak), fishing, outdoor movies, a playground, and a video arcade.

 Resort – Transportation